dsmrreader/dsmr-reader/docs/faq.rst

 *How do I obtain my API key for NotifyMyAndroid?*

-After you have downloaded NotifyMyAndroid and signed up for an account you should be able to `login to your account <https://www.notifymyandroid.com/index.jsp>`_.
+After you have downloaded NotifyMyAndroid and signed up for an account you should be able to `login to your NotifyMyAndroid account <https://www.notifymyandroid.com/index.jsp>`_.
 Now go to "`My Account <https://www.notifymyandroid.com/account.jsp>`_", you should see an overview of your current API keys if you have any.
 To create an API key for the DSMR-reader, please click **"Generate New Key"**.

 .. image:: _static/faq/notifications-notify-my-android-create-key.png